-Don’t let the elements hamper your fun.
-Mud, rain, snow, rain or ice may mean you have to stay indoors, but you don’t have to stay inactive.
-Read on for the best places to play in temperature-controlled environments so your kids can get the wiggles out while you stay warm.
+Staying indoors doesn’t have to mean staying inactive.
+Read on for the best places to play at an indoor playground in Washington, DC.
+Bonus: your kids can get the wiggles out while you stay cool!

 Adventure Park USA